JureSeselj/kiteboarding-club/README.md

 ### Contact Section

-+ The contact section allows the user to quickly send a message to the NRT Kiteboarding Club. it also has a map of the location of the club base.
++ The contact section allows the user to quickly see the different type of contacts to the NRT Kiteboarding Club.
+It also has a map of the location of the club base.
     \
     &nbsp;